kunalkanse/Logic-Building-Assignments-Solved/README.md

 # Logic-Building-Assignments-Solved
-This repository Contains some logic building solved Problems of Assignments given by marvellous infosystems
+This repository Contains some solved Problems of Assignments given by marvellous infosystems